pk-development/SilentSms/README.md

 Once at a stable state and up to coding stardards hoping to implement to into AIMSICD to replace the old crappy model I 1st started of with that has to many issues with threading.

+Root is required on your device to allow app to read logcat radio buffer

 ```Java

         Handler mHandler = new Handler() {